Tiger Stadium (Detroit): Notable moments and facts

 There were over 30 home runs hit onto the right field roof over the years.
 It was a relatively soft touch compared to left field, with a 325 ft foul line and with a roof that was in line with the front of the lower deck.
 In left field, it was 15 ft farther down the line, and the roof was set back some distance.
 Only four of the game's most powerful right-handed sluggers (Harmon Killebrew, Frank Howard, Cecil Fielder and Mark McGwire) reached the left field rooftop.
 In his career, Norm Cash hit four home runs over the Tiger Stadium roof in right field and is the all-time leader.

-Tiger Stadium saw exactly 11,111 Major League home runs.
+Tiger Stadium saw exactly 11,111 MLB home runs.

 The final game

 On September 27, 1999, the final Tigers game was held at Tiger Stadium; an 8–2 victory over the Kansas City Royals, capped by a late grand slam by Robert Fick, which hit the right field roof.
-It was the final Major League hit, home run, and RBI in Tiger Stadium's history.
+It was the final MLB hit, home run, and RBI in Tiger Stadium's history.
 Following the game, an emotional ceremony with past and present Tigers greats was held to mark the occasion.
 The Tigers moved to the newly constructed Comerica Park for their 2000 season, leaving Tiger Stadium unused.